ashutoshDhopte/resume/README.md

 **Online Exhibition and Auction Platform, Academic Project (GCOEA)**
 • An Android application with Firebase Database for signup, login, and real-time database.
 • It is a platform to bridge local artists to buyers.
 The exhibitors can demonstrate art via an online exhibition.

+## Achievements
+• Winner of Best Accessibility Hack category in the sunhacks 2024 Hackathon.

 ## Co-Curricular activities
 • Served as a Member of the Technical Festival Prajwalan Core Committee for 2016 and 2017, to learn management and